MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltlockuserbuffer.md

 ## -remarks

 For best performance, filter drivers should not call **FltLockUserBuffer** unless absolutely necessary.
-The performance slowdown is not because of **FltLockUserBuffer** itself, but rather because of the performance penalty incurred by [MmGetSystemAddressForMdlSafe](../wdm/nf-wdm-mmgetsystemaddressformdlsafe.md).
+The performance slowdown is not because of **FltLockUserBuffer** itself, but rather because of the performance penalty incurred by the subsequent call to [**MmGetSystemAddressForMdlSafe**](../wdm/nf-wdm-mmgetsystemaddressformdlsafe.md); see later Remarks for more information.

 A minifilter driver can call **FltLockUserBuffer** to lock the user buffer for one of the following I/O operations: